quynhngandao/frontend-masters-state-workshop/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the workshop application.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the course application.

 ### Testing